Crazywise Community Screening Discussion Evening with Director Phil Borges

-Photojournalist, human rights commentator & film maker PHIL BORGES, director of 2017 documentary CRAZYWISE, comes to Bath Spa University on Thursday 15th March for a Community Screening of the film, Director's Q & A Session, an optional extended informal discussion/networking opportunity and more original songs performed by The Sad Eyed Samuri.
+Photojournalist, human rights commentator & film maker PHIL BORGES, director of 2017 documentary CRAZYWISE, comes to Bath Spa University on Thursday 15th March for a Community Screening of the film, Director's Q & A Session, an optional extended informal discussion/networking opportunity and original songs performed by The Sad Eyed Samurai.

 Crazy…or wise?
 The traditional wisdom of indigenous cultures often contradicts modern views about what is conventionally, in the West, perceived as a 'mental health crisis'.
 Is it a ‘calling’ to grow or just a symptom of a ‘broken brain’?
 The documentary CRAZYWISE explores what can be learned from people around the world who have turned their psychological crisis into a positive transformative experience.

 Given the scale of 'mental health' issues in schools, colleges and wider society, this is a subject of relevance to everyone.

 Everyone attending will have an opportunity to contribute to the discourse in the open forums, and we aim to make the arena a safe space for the relaxed, authentic and respectful exploration and exchange of ideas.
 There will also be people available for support if the film and/or discussion should become distressing for anyone, as it sometimes can be when a vision of how things could and might be is starkly contrasted with the way things have been and seem to be continuing to be ...

 The event is being held in CMG.23/24 (to the left as you enter the main Commons Building).